erdh/adguard-block-list-as-pihole-list/README.md

 The filter I am using is a default filter for [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) and for the public [AdGuard DNS](https://adguard.com/en/adguard-dns/overview.html) servers.

+This project is now an archived project, might continiue developing again

 # Important Note:
 `PiHoleTestList.txt` contains a full list of domains from AdGuard's Database.
 Use it at your own risk